 \end{lem}

-\begin{proof} It is an higher genus version of Proposition 5.7 of \cite{MR2667135} and an orbifold version of Theorem 5.1 of \cite{MR2115262}.
+\begin{proof} This is a higher genus version of Proposition 5.7 of \cite{MR2667135} and an orbifold version of Theorem 5.1 of \cite{MR2115262}.
 Very similar localization computations of higher genus orbifold Gromov-Witten invariants can be found in \cite{MR2785870}.
 The main thing we need to explain is the replacement in the orbifold case for the Mumford relation $c(\mathbb{E})c(\mathbb{E}^\vee)=1$ playing a key role in the proof of Theorem 5.1 of \cite{MR2115262}.
 We will simply have to twist the usual Hodge theoretic argument of \cite{MR717614} by a local system.

 We consider the action of $\C^{*}$ on $\PP^1[r,1]$ with tangent weights $[1/r,-1]$ at the fixed points $[0,\infty]$.
-We choose the equivariant lifts of and $\cO_{\PP^1[r,1]}$ having fibers over the fixed points $[0,\infty]$ of weight $[-1/r,0]$ and $[0,0]$ respectively.
+We choose the equivariant lifts of and $\cO_{\PP^1[r,1]}$ having fibers over the fixed points $[0,\infty]$ of weights $[-1/r,0]$ and $[0,0]$ respectively.
 For such choices, the argument given in the proof of Theorem 5.1 of \cite{MR2115262} shows that only one graph $\Gamma$ contributes to the $\C^{*}$-localization formula computing $N_{g,r}^l$.
-The graph $\Gamma$ consists of a genus $g$ vertex over $0$, a unique edge of degree $rl$ and a degenerate genus zero vertex over $\infty$.
+The graph $\Gamma$ consists of a genus $g$ vertex over $0$, a unique edge of degree $r\ell$ and a degenerate genus $0$ vertex over $\infty$.

 The contribution of $\Gamma$ is computed using the virtual localization formula of \cite{MR1666787}.
-The corresponding $\C^{*}$-fixed locus is\footnote{We are assuming $g>0$.
-The case $g=0$ is simpler and treated in \mbox{Proposition 5.7} of \cite{MR2667135}.} the fiber product
+We assume that $g>0$.
+The case $g=0$ is simpler and treated in \mbox{Proposition 5.7} of \cite{MR2667135}.
+The corresponding $\C^{*}$-fixed locus is the fiber product

-where $\overline{M}_{g,1}(B \Z/r)$ is the moduli stack of 1-pointed\footnote{With a trivial stacky structure at the marked point.} genus $g$ orbifold stable maps to the classifying stack $B\Z/r$, $\overline{I}B\Z/r$ is the rigidified inertia stack of $B \Z/r$, and the classifying stack $B \Z/(rd)$ appears as moduli space of $\C^{*}$-invariant Galois covers $\PP^1 \rightarrow \PP^1[r,1]$ of degree $rl$.
-This fibered product is a cover of $\overline{M}_{g,1}(B \Z/r)$ of degree $r/(rl)$.
+where $\overline{M}_{g,1}(B \Z/r)$ is the moduli stack of 1-pointed (with a trivial stacky structure at the marked point) genus $g$ orbifold stable maps to the classifying stack $B\Z/r$, $\overline{I}B\Z/r$ is the rigidified inertia stack of $B \Z/r$, and the classifying stack $B \Z/(rd)$ appears as moduli space of $\C^{*}$-invariant Galois covers $\PP^1 \rightarrow \PP^1[r,1]$ of degree $r\ell$.
+This fibered product is a cover of $\overline{M}_{g,1}(B \Z/r)$ of degree $r/(r\ell)$.